TAMU-Formula-SAE-EV/roadrunner/README.md

 2. Download the python + node dependencies
 3. Run the back and front end applications

+To simulate data streaming into the application, you have two options:
+1. Manual entry: Start the application, go to localhost:5000 and manually enter your data
+2. run python3 backend/simulate_data.py in another terminal.
+It will put transmit a sign wave to as the speed

 Making a new widget type:
 1. use "empty widget" and "basic widget" as inspo
 2. Make a new folder in frontend/src/widgets
 3. Make the widget component in the folder (make sure to use the WidgetWrapper component)
 4. Make a new enum type for your widget in frontend/src/widgets/manifest.tsx
+5. Map your widget enum type to a component in src/widgets/utils/getWidgetComponent.tsx
-5. Add the widget to the menu layout (see frontend/src/dashboard/menu/manifest.tsx)
+6. Add the widget to the menu layout (see frontend/src/dashboard/menu/types.tsx)